 It’s a near universal thing, it seems:

 Families are just nosy.
 Here are Dr. Cassiday’s suggestions for how to approach the visit — and how to respond to those questions that really just don’t need to be asked.
-MarijaRadovic/E+/Getty Images
+1. Have A Plan MarijaRadovic/E+/Getty Images

 Before you even head out for the holidays, Dr. Cassiday suggests creating a plan.
 Spend a little time thinking about the conversations that might come up and how you could respond them.
 Remind yourself that when a family member is asking probing questions, it’s really more about them than it is about you.